Neat-Keat/TUnotes/SEM5/COSC350/Day 12 (Exam 2 Content).md

 - Each communicating pair gets a private transmission path
 - some limitations in FDM
 	- interference may occur if channels are too close
-	- demultiplexer must devide the signal into separate carriers
+	- demultiplexer must divide the signal into separate carriers
 	- FCC in USA regulates adequate spacing
 	- Carrier frequencies must have a *guard band*
 - Figures 11.4 and 11.5 show an example